SantiagoGZ1/SantiagoGZ1/README.md

 ## 📝About Me

-<h3 align="center">My name is Santiago Garcia, I'm 23 years old, and I live in Colombia 🇨🇴.
-I'm a backend developer specialized in Java, Spring Boot, databases, and cloud ☁️..</h3>
+<h4 align="center">Hi, I'm Santiago, Backend developer specialized in efficient solutions with Java, Spring Boot, databases, and cloud.
+Focused on optimizing applications and improving the user experience.</h4>
 <br>